 - HT 100.
 Introduction to Hospitality & Tourism Management 3 hours.
 The course provides a broad overview of the hospitality and tourism industry.
 Discussions will include the economics and psychology of tourism, sustainable tourism development, the role of politics and government in tourism, ecotourism, and the future of the industry.
 We will overview various industry segments and explore career opportunities available in the field.
 Fall.
-Spring. - HT 105.
-Nutrition 3 hours.
-This course is designed to practically address nutritional concerns throughout various life stages.
-Overview of how foot choices and alcohol consumption influence health and the connection between diet and disease.
-Students will learn the function of various nutrients, the importance of variety and moderation, and the role of water, vitamins, minerals, and supplements.
-Causes of the obesity trend, the concept of energy balance, proper weight management, and eating disorders will be examined.
-Societal causes of undernutrition, the benefits of consuming fresh foods produced locally, and safety of the food supply will be discussed.
-Prerequisite: HT 100. - HT 200.
-Sanitation Management 3 hours.
-Students will study the ServSafe Essentials textbook produced by the National Restaurant Association Educational Foundation and the final exam will be the ServSafe National Food Handler's Certification Exam.
-Passing the exam will result in the students' being awarded a National Food Managers Certificate in Food Handlers Safety.
-Prerequisite: HT 100. - HT 210.
+Spring. - HT 110.
+Front Office / Desk Operations 3 hours.
+Familiarizes students with the front office department of a hotel.
+Guest room availability, reservation processing, guest registration, night audit and check-in/check-out procedures.
+Focus is on all aspects between front office and other departments of the hotel.
+Exposure to computerized property management systems.
+Spring. - HT 210.
 Culinary Fundamentals 3 hours.
 During this course, students will be introduced to culinary fundamentals in both a classroom and lab setting.
 Proper sanitation management will be reviewed.
 Students will be introduced to standardizing and factoring recipes using the Book of Yields.
 Culinary terms, food cookery methods, and identification of meats, herbs, spices, sauces, etc. will be learned in the classroom.
 Cutlery techniques and food cookery methods will be practiced in the lab.
 Students will be instructed on proper purchasing and inventory management.
 Prerequisite: HT 100. - HT 249/449.
 Special Topics 3 hours.
 This course is designed to make students aware of current topics of interest and trends in the hospitality and tourism industry.
 Current newspaper, journal, magazine, and web articles will be read and discussed.
 Students will form opinions on various topics and articulate those opinions.
 A semester-long team project will culminate in power point presentations by each team.
 Prerequisite: HT 100. - HT 301.
 Food, Beverage, and Labor Cost Management 3 hours.
 This course is designed to prepare students to manage food, beverage, and labor costs in foodservice operations.
 Proper beverage control and dram shop liability is examined.
 Students will learn to analyze labor costs and the factors that influence labor costs.
 The class will also address total quality management, feasibility studies and property management, and menu pricing and control.
-Prerequisite: HT 100. - HT 302.
-Hospitality Sales 3 hours.
+Prerequisite: HT 100.

+HT 302.
+Hospitality Sales - 3 hours.
 Basic selling techniques, including product and customer research, sales presentations, follow-up procedures relating specifically to the tourism industry including food and beverage, lodging and travel and special events marketing and sales.
 Campus taping and recording facilities are used to preserve and evaluate student presentations.
 This course will serve as a substitute for BA 352 for marketing majors.
 Prerequisites: BA 232.
 Fall even years.